The Super Tucano and Portugal: Why It Makes More Sense Than It Seems

 From drone interception to the coastal patrol of one of the world’s largest EEZs; from CAS in low-threat theatres to the realities of FAC(A) (Forward Air Controller Airborne), TAC(A) (Tactical Air Coordinator Airborne), SCAR (Strike Coordination and Reconnaissance) and Air Interdiction, all of this in a platform capable of operating day and night, from any dirt strip, at an operating cost that does not strain the budget.

 The Super Tucano did not come to replace the F-16.
 It came to fill what the F-16 cannot, or should not, do.
+And in the process, Portugal did not simply buy an aircraft: it became the European pivot of a system that other allies will, inevitably, want to have.
 In defence, that is called complementarity.
-A virtue rarely celebrated, but one that frequently makes all the difference.
+And vision.

 Close Air Support is where the A-29 family has proven itself in combat - thousands of hours over real battlefields, coordinating with ground forces to find, fix, and finish the target.
 The A-29N brings that same DNA, now flying under NATO standards. | Credit: Embraer Official Website